visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

-Apart from acknowledging their existence, a key part of this process is the allocation of resources for the sole purpose of supporting SRE activities and developing a practice of continuously resolving general housekeeping or low-hanging fruit type issues arising from SRE inquiries.
+Apart from acknowledging their existence, a key part of this process is the allocation of resources for the sole purpose of supporting SRE activities and developing a practice of continuously crafting small corrective actions arising from SRE inquiries.

-Consequently, another key role of the **Primary** is to use any time not working active inquiries to fix *low-hanging fruit* issues; either those the **Primary** is currently managing or those from the *backlog*.
+Consequently, another key role of the **Primary** is to use any time not working active SRE issues to fix other *low-hanging fruit* issues from the *product development* backlog.
 As a rule of thumb, low-hanging fruit is considered to be anything that the **Primary** believes is fixable within a half-day's (4 hours) worth of effort.
 When there are many such tasks in the system to work on, the **Primary** is free to use his/her judgment to decide